 Books, materials, software licenses and subscriptions, and other supplies required for course completion that are not provided by Richmindale College are not under its responsibility.
 Students are responsible for buying these items separately from third-party vendors.
-Richmindale College may help students acquire these items, but it is not responsible for and does not provide refunds related to these items.
 Refunds and related fees for these items are subject to the outside third-party vendor policies and terms with the student.